REACHING MORE

 The Need for a Fatherhood Program

 Research shows that strong father-child relationships have a profound impact on everything from child educational outcomes to drug use and criminal activity.
 Children with involved, responsible, and committed fathers are less prone to depression and statistically more likely to be healthier than children who grow up without their fathers in their lives.
-Obria will provide male mentors along with a faith-based curriculum for Its dads.
+GA Wellness will provide male mentors along with an evidence-based curriculum for Its dads.

 Fatherhood Program